What is DTC?

-The process of obtaining DTC eligibility or clearing a DTC chill is often viewed as mysterious by OTC Market’s Pink Sheet Issuers.
+The process of obtaining DTC eligibility is usually a mystery to OTC Market’s Pink Sheet Issuers.

-However, for securities lawyers who regularly represent over-the-counter public companies in DTC eligibility legal matters, the reality is that the process is straightforward when the Issuer can document its history.
+However, for securities lawyers who regularly represent over-the-counter public companies in DTC eligibility legal matters, the reality is that the process is straightforward when an OTC Markets securities lawyer can document the company’s history.

 Sometimes OTC Issuers do not receive a letter from DTC, but still believe there is a chill on their stock.
-When an OTCBB or Pink Sheet public company hears through a market maker that their securities have a DTC chill, there are some steps the Issuer can take to confirm their DTC eligibility status:
+When Pink Sheet or OTC public company learns from a market maker or broker that their securities might have a DTC chill, there are some steps the Issuer can take to confirm their DTC eligibility status:

-1. Have their securities attorney contact DTC with the correct CUSIP to ask if there is a chill.
+1. An experienced OTC Markets securities attorney like Matt Stout contact DTC with the correct CUSIP to ask if there is a chill.
 Many times, even when a market maker believes a Pink Sheet issuer to “have a DTC chill” they are working off of outdated information, even though DTC provides regular lists of securities which are DTC chilled.
-All it takes is an email exchange with the proper parties at DTC to confirm, in writing, that no chill exists.
-This documentation then can be provided by the Issuer’s securities attorney to the market maker so that the trade can be processed.

-2. If there is a confirmed DTC chill, and it is not related to some specific bad actor who is currently connected to the Issuer, the next step is for the Issuer’s securities attorney to contact DTC to start a dialogue.
+2. If there is a confirmed DTC chill, and it is not related to some specific bad actor, like an officer, director or promoter, who is currently connected to the company the next step is for the Issuer’s OTC Markets securities lawyer to contact DTC to start a dialogue.

-We Can Help Document the Issuer’s History and Support the Case for DTC Eligibility
+We Help Public Companies Document Their History for DTC Eligibility

-OTC public companies seeking more information or guidance in the DTC eligibility process, or a DTC legal opinion, can contact an experienced securities attorney at (410) 429-7076 or email@example.com
+OTC public companies seeking more information or guidance in the DTC eligibility process, or a DTC legal opinion, can contact Matt Stout, OTCMarkets securities attorney, at (410) 429-7076 or email@example.com